 Food Scraps Composting

-Western Wake Farmers Market Observing Winter Hours
+Western Wake Farmers Market Moves to New Site

-Midtown Farmers' Market Operating on Winter Schedule
+Midtown Farmers' Market Hours Expand on April 12

 The market is located at The Commons, 4191 Main at North Hills St., Raleigh 27609.
 Look for the black CompostNow carts on Saturdays from 10 a.m. until noon.
+Starting April 12, the market will operate from 8 a.m. until noon.

 In addition to the farmers market partners, Wake County Convenience Centers provide three drop-off sites for residents who want to keep food waste out of the landfill but don't have the capacity to compost at home.
 Food waste collected at the sites is transported to an industrial composting facility, and the finished compost is donated to community gardens in the Research Triangle area.